Depending on your background there are many different ways to get into university

 3. Contact medicine@griffith.edu.au and provide your GEMSAS application number.

-4. Receive an invitation to attend an interview with a panel including representatives from GUMURRII Student Success Unit, the Office of the Deputy Vice Chancellor (Indigenous, Diversity and Inclusion) and the School of Medicine and Dentistry.
+4. Receive an invitation to attend an interview with a panel including representatives from GUMURRII Student Success Unit, the Office of the Deputy Vice Chancellor (Indigenous) and the Program Director for the Doctor of Medicine.

-As a criterion of the Aboriginal and Torres Strait Islander: First Peoples Selection and Admissions Guidelines for Griffith Health Programs, you will also be required to provide the following:
+As a criterion of the First Peoples Pathways Schedule, you will also be required to provide the following:

 • personal resume, including referees, evidence of achievements and experience